SukkoPera/MegaDrivePlusPlus/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-### Support the Project
+## Support the Project
+This project is "charityware": you owe nothing to me, but if you are using it and you are satisfied with it, please make a small donation (at least!) to a legitimate charity of some kind.
+Some ideas: research against cancer, International Red Cross, anything to help children or disabled people, planting trees, etc.

-If you want to support the development of this project, buy me a coffee:
+If you really have no idea, buy me a coffee and I'll take care of it:

 <a href='https://ko-fi.com/L3L0U18L' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi2.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

+**Please consider the above MANDATORY in case you are making money with MegaDrive++ (selling pre-programmed chips, doing installations for others, etc.).**

-### Thanks
+## Thanks
 - D4s/Seb for their work on the original mod that inspired this project.
 - All the users who have contributed testing games or suggesting ideas for improvement.